ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 * View the association of root keys to the resources they protect by [viewing root key registrations](#byok-root-key-registration).
 * View information showing your root keys have been rotated by looking at [root key registration](#byok-root-key-verify-rotation) in the KMS instance.
-* [Rotate your root keys](/docs/vpc?topic=vpc-vpc-key-rotation) at regular intervals, including imported keys that you rotate manually.
+* [Rotate your root keys](/docs/vpc?topic=vpc-vpc-key-rotation) at regular intervals or manually rotate imported root keys.
 Shortening the crypto period of a key reduces the possibility of a security breach.
 * Decide whether importing your own root key or using a KMS-generated root key is preferable.
 If you want to set up a rotation policy for automatic key rotation, you must use KMS-generated root keys.
-* Review the [Activity Tracker](#byok-key-rotation-activity-tracker-events) to verify events as you manage the lifecycle of your keys.
-* Decide when you might want to make your data [temporarily inaccessible](#instance-byok-inaccessible-data) but retain it on the cloud.
+* See what happens to your [root key state](#byok-root-key-states) when you take certain actions, such as disabling the key.
 * Decide when [disabling](#byok-disable-root-keys) or [deleting](#byok-delete-root-keys) a root key is necessary.
-When you rotate keys, the former key remains active and is still used to decrypt existing resourcs.
+When you rotate keys, the former key remains active and is still used to decrypt existing resources.
 Take precautions when disabling or deleting root keys.
+* Enable a key that's been disabled or [restore a deleted key](#byok-restore-root-key).
+* Decide whether you might want to make your data temporarily inaccessible by [removing service authorization](#instance-byok-inaccessible-data).
+* Review the [Activity Tracker](#byok-key-rotation-activity-tracker-events) to verify events as you manage the lifecycle of your keys.

 ### Viewing root key registrations
 {: #byok-root-key-registration}

 Block storage volumes and custom images that are encrypted with your key are registered against the root key in the key management service (Key Protect or HPCS).
-Registration lets you map your volumes or encrypted custom images to their associated encryption keys.
+Registration lets you map your resources to their associated encryption keys.
 You can quickly see which resources are protected by a root key.
 You can also access the risk involved in disabling or deleting a key by viewing which keys are actively protecting data.

 For more information, see: